aaaasmile/MyTypExample/myinv/layout-data.typ

 #v(2em)
 #dataj.salutation\
 #v(2em)
-After a long thinking process, we would like to infor you that an unexpected expense is charged to you.
+After a long thinking process we would like to inform you, that an unexpected expense is charged to you.
 It is an amount of *#dataj.add_charg.amount* #dataj.add_charg.currency.
-Please pay as soon as possible otherwise we have to inform Macellos Wallace.
+Please pay in cash as soon as possible, otherwise we have to inform Macellos Wallace.

 #v(10em)
 Form without signature